JetBrains/Qodana/topics/shl-kubernetes-configuration.md

 * [Cluster concepts](https://kubernetes.io/docs/setup/production-environment/)
 * [Node components](https://kubernetes.io/docs/concepts/architecture/#node-components)

-This is the minimum list of tools that should be deployed and configured on a control plane of your cluster:
+This is the minimum list of tools that should be deployed and configured on your cluster:

 | Tool                                                                                                                     | Description                                                  | Control plane nodes | Worker nodes |
 |--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|---------------------|--------------|